 \section{Distributional densitized Riemann curvature tensor}

-Consider an open domain $\om \subset \R^N$, $N \ge 2$, on which a smooth metric $\gex$ provides a Riemannian manifold structure.
+Consider an open and bounded domain $\om \subset \R^N$, $N \ge 2$, with a piecewise smooth boundary $\d\om$ on which a smooth metric $\gex$ provides a Riemannian manifold structure.
 We are not given $\gex$, only an approximation of it, denoted by $g$.
 This approximation $g$ is a piecewise smooth metric with respect to a triangulation $\T$.
-We assume that $\om$ can be subdivided into finitely many bounded elements which are diffeomorphisms of $N$-simplices and these curved elements are collected into $\T$.
+We assume that $\om$ can be subdivided into finitely many bounded elements which are diffeomorphisms of $N$-simplices, and these curved elements are collected into $\T$.
 The goal of this section is to generalize the notion of Riemann curvature for metrics $g$ that are only piecewise smooth, specifically for $g$ in a Regge space defined in~\eqref{eq:ttspace} below.

 A foreword on notation is in order.
-The symbols $\Xm T$, $\W^k (T)$, and $\TT_l^k (T)$ denote, respectively, the spaces of smooth vector fields, $k$-form fields, and $(k, l)$-tensor fields on a submanifold $T$ of $\om$.
-Here smoothness signifies not only infinite differentiability at interior points but also smoothness up to (including) the boundary of $T$.
-In such symbols, replacement of the manifold $T$ by a collection of subdomains such as the triangulation $\T$, signifies the piecewise smooth analogue with respect to the collection.
+The symbols $\Xm T$, $\W^k (T)$, and $\TT_l^k (T)$ denote, respectively, the spaces of smooth vector fields, alternating $k$-form fields, and $(k, l)$-tensor fields on a submanifold $T$ of $\om$.
+Here, smoothness signifies not only infinite differentiability at interior points, but also smoothness up to (including) the boundary of $T$.
+In such symbols, replacement of the manifold $T$ by a collection of subdomains, such as the triangulation $\T$, signifies the piecewise smooth analogue with respect to the collection.
 Namely, $\TT_l^k(\T)$ is the Cartesian product of $ \TT_l^k(T) $ over some enumeration of all $T \in \T$.
 Also, $\W^1 (\T) = \TT_0^1(\T)$ and $\Xm \T = \TT_1^0(\T)$.
 Our metric $g$ is in $\TT_0^2(\T)$, but may not be in $\TT_0^2(\om)$ generally.
 Let $\triangle_{-m}T$ denote the set of $(N-m)$-dimensional subsimplices of an $N$-simplex $T$.
 The collection of all subsimplices in $\triangle_{-1}T$ for all $T \in \T$ is the set $\F$ of facets of $\T$.
 For an element $T\in\T$ and any $F \in \triangle_{-1}T$, we shall refer to a vector field $\gn$ satisfying

 as a {\em $g$-normal vector of $F$ in $T$.} There are two possible orientations of $\gn$ (and we will select one when needed).
 For vector fields $X$ on $T$ on $F$, let